sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 uses a magic item, they may lose a charge), but there are two differences:

  * Green token cards do not generate a green token if they resolve a flip
+ * Critical Success cards cannot be used to go up levels in moves
  * Attack power is not rolled

 Instead of rolling attack power, the *defender* alone describes the negative